How to Set and Work with Time Limits

 If you use this approach, you’ll become more aware of your work style and coping mechanism (easing stress, handling interruptions).
 You’ll also have a better understanding of your priorities, and how you use your time.

 Just give it a try.
 It’s been working for me so far.
-If you have any questions about the spreadsheet, let me know.

 To mindful, and relaxed productivity!